BYVoid/distribox/doc/DesignDocument.md

 Version List:
 All file whatever exist or deleted, we will record its version.

-Atomic Patch:
+File Item:
-Atomic patch means a event happened to a file.
+File item is a version of a file.

 ## Version management

 A version includes:

-// Changed, please rewrite
+* File ID: a 160-bit random number, generated when a new file is created.

+* Event ID: a 160-bit random number, generated when a event happened to a file.

+* Is Directory: Weather this is a file or directory.

 * Timestamp: the time of the commit, in GMT.
 If this time is incorrect or asynchronized among peers.
 Distribox may respect wrong file as the latest.
 This mistake could be repaired by manually set the correct latest version.
 (We haven't considered how to spread this correction to other peers yet.)

-* Commit ID: a 160-bit random number, generated when commit is submitted on the peer who made the commit.
+* File Event Type: Created or

+* File item: Contains fully information about one single event happened to a file.

-* File list: a xml file, contains full path and filename of all files in this commit, and number of file blocks in this version.
+* File list: List of file items.

-* File blocks: 1MB sized blocks, named by Hash(file name + block ID in this file), where Hash(x) is the 160-bit SHA1 code of x.
-The block data contains: Commit ID + 1 MB binary data of the original file.

-// FileItem

-// Version tree

 ## Storage organization